This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 If you are looking for the best dual purpose chicken breeds, look no further!
 Chickens can be used just for eggs or just for meat.
-However, there are several dual purpose chicken breeds that can be used for eggs AND meat.
+However, there are several dual purpose chickens that can be used for eggs AND meat.

 Want to know about more than just dual purpose chicken breeds?
 Check out this guide to chicken breeds.